 1:00 pm Leave for portrait photos at photo location

 4:00 pm Photos finished head over to ceremony location

-4:15 pm Bride and groom arrive at ceremony location
+4:15 pm Couple and wedding party arrive at ceremony location

 4:30 pm Guests start to arrive for wedding